FerdinandObermeier/KI/Exercise2/readme.txt

 + 3 indicates, that uno is played
 + 4 indicates, that lego is played

-So for example, if entry 5 of the teams matrix is 3, this means, that Emanuel is playing uno.
+So for example, if entry 5 of the teams matrix is 3, this means, that Emanuel is playing UNO.

 Solution 2.1:
 No solution found